openbmc/openbmc/poky/documentation/ref-manual/features.rst

 -  *empty-root-password:* Sets the root password to an empty string, which allows logins with a blank password.

+-  *overlayfs-etc:* Configures the ``/etc`` directory to be in ``overlayfs``.
+   This allows to store device specific information elsewhere, especially if the root filesystem is configured to be read-only.

 -  *package-management:* Installs package management tools and preserves the package manager database.